 The silver charger seemed too plain all by itself, and I loved the mix of the “fancier” silver mixed with the casualness of the seagrass one underneath.
 So two it is! 😉

 Believe it or not, these figs are faux!
 They look so real!
 I have used real figs in a tablesetting in the past, but I was unable to find them this week so when I found these, I knew I had to have them!
-They’d look great in a bowl on a coffee table as fall decor, too.

 And I used a different wine glass from my regular Pottery Barn standards!
 These are cut crystal and the coupé shape gives them a note of added elegance that I love!